aristath/aether-site-exporter-providers/README.md

 **Setup Steps:**
 1. Create an R2 bucket in Cloudflare dashboard
 2. Generate a Cloudflare API token with R2 permissions
-3. Go to Settings → Aether Export
+3. Go to Settings → Altolith Export
 4. Add a new Cloudflare R2 provider instance
 5. Enter your configuration details
 6. Click "Deploy Worker" to create the upload worker